Kumud-Bajaj/VocalMind/README.md

-# 🎤EmoSense: A Real-Time Multilingual Emotion Detection from Speech Signals
+🎤 VocalMind: Real-Time Multilingual Emotion Detection from Speech 📌 Overview

-## 📌 Overview
+VocalMind is a real-time emotion detection platform that captures and analyzes emotional states from spoken language.
+Supporting multiple languages, it transcribes, translates, and classifies speech using powerful NLP models, offering insightful emotional feedback through a sleek interactive dashboard.

-This project is a real-time emotion detection system that analyzes emotions from voice inputs using a combination of Flask (Python) and Node.js for backend processing, and React.js for frontend visualization.
-It supports multilingual speech, automatically transcribes and translates audio, and classifies emotions using a RoBERTa-based transformer model.
+Built with Flask and Node.js on the backend and React.js on the frontend, VocalMind is modular, scalable, and optimized for near-instantaneous response.

 ---